-W. D. Cooper, nominating committee chairman, submitted the following names for officers and directors for 1975 76, and they were elected.
-Mrs. P. L. Childress will serve as president: Ted M. White, vice-president; Mrs. R.A.
+W. D. Cooper, nominating committee chairman, submitted the following names for officers and directors for 1975-76, and they were elected.
+Mrs. P. L. Childress will serve as president; Ted M. White, vice-president; Mrs. R.A.
 Harrell, secretary-treasurer.
 Directors for the year will be Mrs. L.B.
 Cox, Jr., Mrs. Eldred Roach, C.O.
 Walker and Homer Schwalbe.

-Ted White, museum director, named the following museum committee Mrs. P. L. Childress, exhibits chairman, Mrs. E. H. Chandler, Mrs. W. D. Jones, Mr. and Mrs. P. L. Childress, III, Mr. and Mrs. Larry Arledge and Mr. and Mrs. leffrey Sutton.
-He stated that the committee was working at the museum and that they hoped to have it ready for re-opening by mid-February.
+Ted White, museum director, named the following museum committee: Mrs. P. L. Childress, exhibits chairman, Mrs. E. H. Chandler, Mrs. W.D.
+Jones, Mr. and Mrs. P. L. Childress, III, Mr. and Mrs. Larry Arledge and Mr. and Mrs. Jeffrey Sutton.
+He working at the museum and that they hoped to have it ready for re-opening by mid-February.

 Mrs. L.B.
-Cox presented a resolution from the board of directors that the society, as its bicentennial project, sponsor the publication of a com- in the Crockett County city. plete history of Crockett Counindividual family, as well as other historical data, and that it be underwritten by pre-publication sales.
+Cox presented a resolution from the board of directors that the society, as its bicentennial project, sponsor the publication of a comty which will contain family histories submitted by each individual family, as well as other historical data, and that it be underwritten by pre-publication sales.
 Also, a resolution that junior memberships in the society be accepted at one dollar per year.
 The resolutions were adopted.

 A most interesting program by Mrs. Taylor (Lena Carson) Word followed the business.
 She listed Ozona highlights from 1880 to the present and said that in 1880 there were still Indians in the area, but even so, there was a population of 127.
-S. E. Couch and
+S. E. Couch and wo S & L Branches To Open In Ozona

-Johnson's Run, which is now Ozona, in that year.
+James Mitchell camped on Johnson's Run, which is now Ozona, in that year.
 The first election was on July 7, 1891, and Judge Charles E. Davidson was elected Crockett County's first judge.
 Early county clerk, Tom Nolen, she said, would look people up on the streets to collect their taxes.